aramis-lab/MICCAI-educational-challenge-2020/intro.md

-# T1 MRI Classification using Deep Learning
+# MRI Classification with DL

-This tutorial will show necessary steps to run succesfully image classificaiton of T1 MRI using [Clinica](http://www.clinica.run) and [clinicadl](https://github.com/aramis-lab/ad-dl).
+This tutorial will show necessary steps to succesfully run classificaiton of T1 MRI using [Clinica](http://www.clinica.run) and [clinicadl](https://github.com/aramis-lab/ad-dl).

 This Jupyter Book is divided in five sections:

-- Getting the database and short description.
+- Getting the database and short description of its content.

 - Preprocessing the data with the `clinica T1_Linear` pipeline.